-- Course: PhD Reconstructing the Amazon hydrological cycle from oxygen isotopes in tree-ring cellulose
+- Course: PhD title: Reconstructing the Amazon hydrological cycle from oxygen isotopes in tree-ring cellulose

 Funding: The National Environmental Research Council (NERC)

 Why did you decide to study for a PhD, and why Leeds?

 I didn’t have any firm career goals when I decided I wanted to study for a PhD, but I did had a keen interest in environmental research and understanding the impacts of climate change.
 I knew I wanted to find a project that I felt passionately about, with a combination of field and lab work.
 I chose Leeds predominantly because of the internationally excellent Ecology and Global Change research group based in the School of Geography.
 A great range of PhD projects were on offer, tackling exciting and important problems facing the world today.
 When I visited the department it was great to meet so many other PhD students and it seemed like a stimulating environment to pursue research.